campbell000/blog/content/articles/game-companies-customer-crap-cyberpunk-2077.md

 EA's decision, despite being a single example, suggests that companies *do* care what gamers think, and that negative sentiment *does* have a significant financial impact on game companies.
 Therefore, I'd argue that theres a different, more subtle reason why companies keep making mistakes that betray their passionate, dedicated fans.

 ## No One Understands Me
-Instead, I think that companies make these major consumer-hostile decisions, such as deceptively releasing broken games or making their games' online multiplayer designed around pay-to-win loot-box systems, to the detriment of their positive brand images because of a fundamental misunderstanding of a critical component of the game industry: the customer.
-Otherwise known as, "the gamer".
+Instead, I think that companies make consumer-hostile decisions to the detriment of their brand images because of a fundamental misunderstanding of a critical component of the game industry: the customer.
+In other words, "the gamer".

 How can these game companies not understand gamers?
 First, let me explain how gamers are different from your average consumer: while paradoxical at first glance, I argue that gamers are both undyingly loyal and incredibly fickle at the same time.